carlosafonso/microservices/gcp/README.md

 ## Architecture

-The current implementation deploys all services on Cloud Run.
-The Worker Service is push-subscribed to a Pub/Sub topic.
+The current implementation deploys all services on two compute platforms: Google Kubernetes Engine (GKE) and Google Cloud Run.
+The Cloud Run section also publishes events to Pub/Sub, which are handled by the Worker service (also running on Cloud Run).

+A CI/CD pipeline deploys the Frontend service to GKE environments when a developer pushes a new change.

+The following diagram shows the overall architecture of this demo:

 ![Architecture diagram](architecture.png)